The Cholesterol Myth and Why Cholesterol Is Not That Bad

 Table of Contents:

 The boogeyman is an urban legend used to frighten kids into good behavior, but kids are not the only ones who believe in myths and urban legends.
-Adults, and especially seniors, believe in big, bad cholesterol.
+Adults, and especially seniors, believe in BIG, BAD CHOLESTEROL.
 The difference is that cholesterol does exist and can be a source of health problems if the body is in a state of inflammation.
 But the same happens with sugar and even hemoglobin -the red pigment of the blood that carries oxygen.
 Both of these cause problems at high levels.
 Are we going too far in demonizing this molecule?
-If cholesterol is that bad, how come it is synthesized in the body?
+If cholesterol is that bad, how come it is synthesized naturally in the body?

 In this article, we're reviewing scientific evidence to give you an honest look at cholesterol, what this molecule has to offer, and when it can actually cause real problems.